 • Hyper or hyposensitivity to stimulus

-We at SAHAS are working with families of children with ASD to help them learn language and lead as normal a life as possible.
+We at SAHAS are working with families of children with ASD to help them learn language and manage common behaviour issues so that they can lead as normal a life as possible.